 Teaching Remedial Mathematics

 Teaching methods specific to remediation of special mathematics learning needs.
 Students will spend time in the schools assisting with the teaching of remedial mathematics.
-This course does not apply toward a major or minor in mathematics and does not apply toward the university’s General Education program.
+This course does not apply toward a major or minor in mathematics and does not apply toward the university's Common Studies program.
+(Course prerequisite EDU 341 may be taken concurrently with EDU 353.)

 Teaching Cross Categorical Disabilities